Table of contents

 18. Quality assurance

-Your child and parents, should benefit from a quality service that is effectively monitored.
+Each child and their parents should benefit from a quality service that is effectively monitored.
 The provider must ensure there are effective quality assurance and quality monitoring systems in place.
-The views of your child and you as a parent are sought as part of the process.
+Staff must seek the views of the child and parent as part of the process.

 19. Complaints

 All childcare providers are responsible for ensuring that there is a simple, clear and accessible written complaints procedure in operation.
-Children and parents’ complaints must be listened to, taken seriously and acted on.
+Staff must listen seriously and act on any complaints from children and their parents.

-Children must be protected from harm and abuse.
-You, as their parent/guardian, should be confident that all possible steps to protect children from abuse are taken.
+Providers must protect children from harm, abuse and neglect.
+The child’s parent/guardian must be confident all possible steps to protect children from abuse are taken.
 The protection of the child must be the first priority and everybody’s responsibility.

 21. Notifications of significant events

-Any changes in facilities, outbreaks of infectious disease, allegations of serious harm to a child and any other event likely to affect a child’s welfare on the premises must be reported to the CIW.
+Staff must report any changes in facilities, outbreaks of infectious disease, allegations of serious harm to a child and any other event likely to affect a child’s welfare on the premises to the CIW.

 22. Environment

-The environment in which children are cared for must be safe, secure and suitable for its purpose.
+The provider must make the childcare environment safe, secure and suitable for its purpose.

-Rooms should be maintained at a temperature of at least 18 degrees Centigrade.
-Play areas should be large enough for free movement and spread out activities.
+It should maintain the rooms at a temperature of at least 18 degrees centigrade.
+To ensure a safe environment, play areas should also be large enough for free movement and spread out activities.

 Outdoor play space should normally be provided.
-In the event this is not possible, children should be taken to parks, playgrounds or the equivalent on a regular basis.
+If this is not possible, childcare staff must take the children to parks, playgrounds or the equivalent on a regular basis.

 23. Equipment